TobiasPSP/doneland_sources/README.md

   * The *emitter* and *drain* pins *combine* the current from the other two pins, so they *emit* or *drain* the current that entered the transistor through the other two pins (regardless of current flow direction).
 The *collector* and *source* pins acquire the load current that is to be controlled by the transistor, so they *collect* or are the *source* of the load current (again, regardless of current flow direction).

-  You may ask why both *BJT* and *FET* transistors using different terminology for their pins when the three pins actually behave the same.
+  You may ask why both *BJT* and *FET* transistors are using different terminology for their pins when the three pins actually behave the same.
 And the answer is: they are *not* behaving *exactly* the same, and *BJT* and *FET* transistors internally are completely different devices.
 So their terminology derives from their internal architecture and design, and electrical engineers applaud that.

   That said, for *practical* aspects and *hobbyist* level, it is perfectly ok to go by the simple "control pin" and two "load current" pins paradigm.
 </details>